-The first time the majority of people were exposed to satellite imagery was in the early 2000’s when Google launched GoogleEarth, the first public representation of Earth based on satellite imagery.
-Since then, there has been a huge increase in the number of mapping applications offering similar satellite basemaps, opening up new opportunities for the consumption and analysis of satellite imagery.
+The majority of people were first exposed to satellite imagery in early 2000’s with the launch of GoogleEarth, the first public representation of Earth based on satellite imagery.
+Since then, there has been a huge increase in the number of similar mapping applications, opening up new opportunities for the consumption and analysis of satellite imagery.

-On top of this, the latest technology advances in cloud infrastructure and artificial intelligence are being leveraged to extract unique types of insights at an unprecedented scale from this influx of data coming from space.
-We are calling this the democratisation of Earth Observation data.
+In addition, the latest technology advances in cloud infrastructure and artificial intelligence are being leveraged to extract unique insights at an unprecedented scale.
+Find out more about how Bird.i provides this insight via our Intelligence Service.